 You may start your walking tour at Meryemana or the Virgin Mary’s House which is popular for Christian pilgrims.
 It is believed that Saint John and The Virgin Mary settled in Ephesus after the crucifixion of Jesus Christ.
 The site of Meryemana is up on a mountain with a surrounding small forest near Ephesus.
 We suggest an early visit when it is less crowded and also because touring the ancient ruins of Ephesus can take so much time.

 Have lunch at one of the Turkish Restaurants near Ephesus.
-Then visit some of the most popular attractions like the Library of Celsus, Ephesus Grand Theatre and The Temple of Artemis, one of the 7 Wonders of the Ancient World Unfortunately there is only one column out of 127 standing on the site today.
+Then visit some of the most popular attractions like the Library of Celsus, Ephesus Grand Theater and The Temple of Artemis, one of the 7 Wonders of the Ancient World Unfortunately there is only one column out of 127 standing on the site today.
 Once finished, return to your Hotel in Selcuk, have dinner at one of the restaurants and then call it a day.

 Day 7: Blue eye charms for good luck that will remind you about Turkey for the time to come